ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 ## &#x20;Listing Minted Asset

-The SDK also provides a way to list minted for sale by accessing the **EVM.CreateListNftTransaction** function.
-The fully functioning prefabs with it's implementation can be found within the SDK and are named **ListItemWebGL** and **ListItemWebWallet.** Here is a code snippet showing it's functionality provided within the SDK.
+To list minted NFT's for sale, the SDK provides an `EVM.CreateListNftTransaction` function.
+You can find the prefabs and its implementation by searching for the file names `ListItemWebGL` and `ListItemWebWallet`.
+See below for the code snippet:

 * chain = ethereum / goerli / avalanche
 * network = testnet / mainnet